Yeheak/DRLocalization-iOS/README.md

 - For v0.2.x - [branch 0.2](../../tree/0.2)
 - For v0.1.x - [branch 0.1](../../tree/0.1)

+**Notice:** Versions 0.2.x are not backward compatible with versions 0.1.x.
+If you would like to stay with version 0.1.x please update your Podfile so it points to specific version branch (see [README.md](../../blob/0.1/README.md) file on branch 0.1 for example)

 ## Installation

 You can install the library using CocoaPods.
 To do so, you will need to add one of the following lines to your Podfile: